[ Home ] [ Up ] [ Previous Page ] [ Next Page ]

 It turned out that all it needed was some more significant run-in time to get the gearing to wear together properly.
 This clip shows what about an hour of running did.

 The Bachmann Railtruck is susceptible to surging due to the accumulated slop in the driveline.
 There is a total of about a quarter drive wheel turn of play in the overall driveline all the way back to the worm.
 The worm itself is a single lead screw which cannot be backdriven.
 When running on the flat, or with a load, the slop is all taken up and the railtruck runs smoothly.
-However, when running downgrade, the driveline doesn't provide enough drag and the railtruck runs away due to the pull of gravity until the slop is all taken out and the driveline binds up against the worm.
-As the worm gear continues to turn, it drives the railtruck downhill and runs the slop out the other way until the acceleration of gravity takes over again and the railtruck runs ahead of the worm again.
+However, when running downgrade, the driveline doesn't provide enough drag and the railtruck runs away due to the pull of gravity until the slop is all taken out the other way and the driveline binds up against the worm causing the Railtruck to nearly stop.
+As the worm gear continues to turn, it takes up the slop again and drives the railtruck downhill until the acceleration of gravity takes over again and the railtruck runs ahead of the worm.
 The surging due to the driveline slop can be seen in this short clip.

 If a loco is placed on a grade and pushed back up until the wheels slip and it can then roll downgrade from there, it will surge to some extent on that grade.
 Possible solutions take two diverging paths, either the backlash has to go or the tendency to free roll has to go.